Nissan Pathfinder 2013-2017: Fuel economy, problems and repairs, CVT, interior photos

 Unlike the previous truck-based model, this fourth-generation Pathfinder, known as R52, is build on a car-based platform.
 This change allowed for more interior space, refined ride and better fuel economy.
 The 2015-2017 4WD Pathfinder is rated at 19/26 MPG, which is not bad for the vehicle of this size.
 The maximum towing capacity is listed at 5,000 lbs.
 The US Nissan Pathfinder is assembled at the Smyrna, Tennessee assembly plant.

 Nissan Pathfinder 2015 interior

 Is Nissan Pathfinder reliable?
-What are the common problems?
+What are the reported problems?
 What years should be avoided?
-We test drove the 2015 Pathfinder and did our research, read below.
+We test-drove the 2015 Pathfinder and did our research, read below.

 Lineup: The US lineup consists of the base S, popular mid-level SV, upscale SL and top-of-the-line Platinum with premium Bose audio system, 120V power outlet and 20" wheels among other features.
 The 2014 model year saw the addition of the Pathfinder Hybrid with the supercharged 2.5L 4-cylinder engine.

 With the second- and third-row seats folded down flat you get 79.8 cubic feet of cargo space

 The under-floor storage

 Interior and features: The third-row seats recline and fold forward.
 The 60/40 split second row slides and folds down.
 The second-row floor is flat.
 The right second-row seat can tilt and slide forward even with a child seat attached.
 With the second- and third-row seats folded down flat you get 79.8 cubic feet of cargo space.